drinking-code/cherry-soda/README.md

 export default function Counter() {
     // create a state with an initial value `0`
-    // the returned value is an extended "Number" object to track this id const count = createState(0)
+    // the returned value is an extended "Number" object to track this state const count = createState(0)
-    // to refs for the two buttons const addButton = createRef()
+    // two refs for the two buttons const addButton = createRef()
     const subtractButton = createRef()

-    // doSomething takes the function (client-side code) as the first and an array of dependencies as the second parameter
+    /* "doSomething" takes the function (client-side code) as the first
+     * and an array of dependencies as the second parameter.
-    // the dependencies provided will be fed into the function in the same order
+     * The dependencies will be fed into the function in the same order as provided.
-    // the "count" state gets converted into a state (on the client) and a function to change the state's value doSomething(([count, setCount], addButton, subtractButton) => {
+     * The "count" state gets converted into a (client-side) state
+     * and a function to change the state's value.
+     */
+    doSomething(([count, setCount], addButton, subtractButton) => {
-        // "addButton" and "subtractButton" are now just DOM elements and not a refence objects anymore addButton.addEventListener('click', () => {
+        /* "addButton" and "subtractButton" are now just DOM elements
+         * and not a refence objects anymore.
+         */
+        addButton.addEventListener('click', () => {
             setCount(count + 1)
         })